Select Language

 4. Experiments & Results

-ReLM was evaluated on standard CSC benchmarks like SIGHAN.
-The results show it achieves new state-of-the-art performance, outperforming previous sequence tagging-based models (e.g., those incorporating phonological features) by a significant margin.
-This validates the effectiveness of the rephrasing paradigm.
+ReLM was evaluated on standard CSC benchmarks like SIGHAN 2013, 2014, and 2015.
+The results show that ReLM achieves new state-of-the-art performance, significantly outperforming previous sequence tagging-based models (e.g., models incorporating phonological features like SpellGCN).
+The performance gains are attributed to its superior ability to handle context-dependent corrections.

 A critical test was zero-shot performance on datasets containing error patterns not seen during training.
-ReLM demonstrated superior generalization compared to tagging models, which suffered significant performance drops.
-This directly addresses the core flaw identified earlier, proving ReLM learns more transferable linguistic knowledge.
+ReLM demonstrated markedly better generalization compared to tagging models.
+This is direct evidence that its rephrasing objective leads to learning more transferable linguistic knowledge rather than superficial error mappings.

 5. Analysis Framework & Case Study